 - What would like to be better or change about the event?

-Post-event communications are just as important as the pre-event.
+are just as important as the pre-event.
 This is where you can measure how well your event did relative to your KPIs and benchmarks.
 You might also see some areas for improvement that you can address at next year’s event.